AdobeDocs/experience-manager-cloud-service.zh-Hans/help/forms/aem-forms-cloud-service-architecture.md

 +++

 +++Adaptive Forms
 Adaptive Forms enable customers to author web-friendly reflowable web forms and fragments that are used by the customers for their data capture needs.
-This feature enables customers to manage their complex data capture needs easily, by using multiple integrations with Adobe Sign, Document Services, Form Data Model, Automated Forms Conversion service, and more.
+This feature enables customers to manage their complex data capture needs easily, by using multiple integrations with Adobe Sign, Document Services, Form Data Model (FDM), Automated Forms Conversion service, and more.

 +++